Explore the villages and vineyards of the Bordeaux region,

 Breakfast, Lunch, Dinner

-We wake today in Cussac, a sleepy village on the banks of the
+This morning, we wake in Cussac, a sleepy village on the banks

-Gironde River.
-On a guided tour through the celebrated Médoc wine
+guided tour through the celebrated Médoc wine route, traveling the

-Route des Châteaux, famous for its collection of medieval castles
+famed Route des Châteaux, famous for its medieval castles and grand

-Alsace region.
-We learn about the unique blend of soil, climate and
+region's unique blend of soil, climate and tradition shapes the

-Following lunch, we spend the afternoon on our ship sailing from
+After lunch, we spend the afternoon onboard as we sail from

 Includes